18 Famous Websites with Popups (And Why You Should Use Them Too)

 1. Alo Yoga

-This simple popup from Alo Yoga aims to gather email addresses when visitors land on their website.
+This simple popup example from Alo Yoga aims to gather email addresses when visitors land on their website.
 Whenever a visitor completes an email opt-in form, Alo Yoga has gained a new lead that they can nurture in the future.

-Lead magnet popups work best when you have an eye-catching incentive to convince visitors to sign up, which this 10% off discount certainly does well.
+Lead magnet popups work best when you have an eye-catching incentive to convince visitors to sign up, which this 10% discount certainly does well.

 2. Beis Travel